infoverload/time-series-data-go/README.md

-# time-series-data-go
+# Generate time series data with Go

-Generate time series data with CrateDB and Go
+This repository accompanies a tutorial at Crate.io that shows you how to generate time series data and use it with CrateDB.